Beaconsys/Beacon/data/README.md

 After data cleaning:
 `message || timestamp || host`

-In order to open source the data, we perform a mapping strategy. e.g:
+In order to release data, we perform a mapping strategy:
+1. Every file or directory will be instead by a hash value.
+2. Every User will be instead by "Userxxx"

+Example:
 ```
     Original:
     [2018-09-10 14:16:52] T OPEN() /User_storage/job1/file1/file2/file3/file4/file5 => 0x1200bd3f0